non/pairing/README.md

 (e.g. adding `stty -ixon` to `$HOME/.bashrc`).

-To expand on #4: I think everyone should do this anyway, since having your terminal hang inexplicably when you hit `Ctrl-q` is almost never useful to anyone (and almost no one I work with understands what has happened).
-But it's true that using `Ctrl-q` as meta requires users to recover from this situation by using `Ctrl-q q` instead of just `Ctrl-q`.
+To expand on #4: I think everyone should do this anyway, since having your terminal hang inexplicably when you hit `Ctrl-s` is almost never useful to anyone.
+In my experience, when this happens almost no one knows what is going on (or that they need to fix it by hitting `Ctrl-q`).
+But it's true that using `Ctrl-q` as meta requires users to recover from this situation (if it occurs) by using `Ctrl-q q` instead of just `Ctrl-q`.
+The `stty -ixon` command disables this behavior, so `Ctrl-s` won't do this.

 Since no other tools/editors that I know of use `Ctrl-q` as an important key binding it works much better than other choices, like